henrik-ch/system/README.md

   will work for you too, or inspire you to create a similar project for yourself.)

-[^1]: Yes `npins` is a third-party tool, but it's essentially just a nice
+[^2]: Yes `npins` is a third-party tool, but it's essentially just a nice
     wrapper around `nix-prefetch-url` and co.

 ## TODO

-[ ] replace manual symlinking with a simple `systemd` based service ([see](https://gist.github.com/bzm3r/410fc1bcd1f22426a266a7af2b61bdf3))
+- [ ] replace manual symlinking with a simple `systemd` based service ([see](https://gist.github.com/bzm3r/410fc1bcd1f22426a266a7af2b61bdf3))
-[ ] replace shell scripts with Rust
+- [ ] replace shell scripts with Rust
-    * [ ] convert into a system configuration template
+- [ ] convert into a system configuration template
-[ ] provide a template for quickly starting a "Rust CLI script" project [ ] clean the mess around which particular configuration (`d` or `l`) is generated.
+- [ ] provide a template for quickly starting a "Rust CLI script" project
+- [ ] clean the mess around which particular configuration (`d` or `l`) is generated.
+(This is partially complete.)
-[ ] provide better instructions on how to switch from a flake based setup to a sane setup
+- [ ] provide better instructions on how to switch from a flake based setup to a sane setup
-[ ] provide links to relevant Nix lang programming resources in `starship.nix`, and a simple "blank canvas" that can be filled out
+- [ ] provide links to relevant Nix lang programming resources in `starship.nix`,
+and a simple "blank canvas" that can be filled out further.

 ## Usage